-In March 2024, we received a letter from CSMC alleging that pursuant to the Amended CSMC License Agreement between CSMC and Capricor, Capricor has certain overdue payment obligations to CSMC pursuant to the U.S. Distribution Agreement entered into between Capricor and Nippon Shinyaku.
+In March 2024, we received a letter from CSMC alleging that pursuant to the Amended CSMC License Agreement between CSMC and Capricor, Capricor has certain overdue payment obligations to CSMC arising out of a milestone payment received by Capricor pursuant to the U.S. Distribution Agreement entered into between Capricor and Nippon Shinyaku.
 Capricor has received a milestone payment of \$10.0 million under its U.S. Distribution Agreement with Nippon Shinyaku, and CSMC is claiming 10.0% of this milestone payment, or \$1.0 million, is owed to them.
-After engaging in discussions with CSMC, we have been informed that CSMC is no longer claiming that it is entitled to receive a percentage of the development milestone payments and does not intend to pursue such claims against the Company.
+The notice letter requests that Capricor cure the alleged breaches of the Amended CSMC License Agreement, and reserves CMSC's purported right to terminate the Amended CSMC License Agreement if such alleged breaches are not cured.
+We dispute the allegations in the letter from CSMC and intend to vigorously defend our position and pursue all available remedies, but there is no guarantee that any disputes that we have with CSMC will be resolved or if resolved, will not result in our incurring certain payment and other obligations.